rsalmond/TIL/five dollar words.md

 Adduce: to offer as evidence, to cite as proof.

+Afferent: conveying towards the center

 Apodictic: clearly established, beyond dispute.

 Diurnal: daily.

+Efferent: conveying away from the center.

 Effete: no longer fertile, having lost vitality, marked by weakness or decadence.